 For most people – likes or favourites come as a charming metric of online presence.
 But really, these two are the most non-committal extensions of your online presence.
 When someone hits reply to your tweet or comments on an Insta/FB post – consider that effort as the Impact of your online journey.

 2 Dissociated conversations

 How someone talks about you behind your back – is still the most underrated measure of your success.
-In an online context this is translated into recall – which says that even when you are not party to a conversation, an online person tags or mentions you, pulling you in an idea or chatter.
-This kind of recall or conversations where you are not initially involved, denotes your true impact in a more qualitative way
+In an online context, this is translated into recall – which says that even when you are not a party to a conversation, an online person tags or mentions you, pulling you into an idea or chatter.
+This kind of recall or conversation where you are not initially involved denotes your true impact in a more qualitative way

-And finally, online is nothing but a tool to reach far reaching conversations on ground.
+And finally, online is nothing but a tool to reach far-reaching conversations on the ground.
 Your journey if restricted to an online space will in the end limit your own route.
 You must bet on your own thoughts and capture an offline result of your actions that can also be a part of your Impact KPIs.

 The above four are very simple measures that can help you keep on track.
-When dissected further, each point can have detailed metrics, action plans and also far reaching Impact cycles.
+When dissected further, each point can have detailed metrics, action plans and far-reaching impact cycles.
 But what is important is that you identify them early and initiate this track of covering ground through your online presence.